szogyenyid/szogyenyid.github.io/_posts/2023-08-23-local-env-with-tilt.md

 One notable addition in the Tiltfile is the use of `fall_back_on()`.
 This function identifies specific files (`frontend/package.json` and `frontend/package-lock.json`) that, when changed, require a full rebuild of the Docker image.
 This optimization prevents unnecessary full rebuilds and enhances the speed of the development process.

+## Summing it up

+This guide explores the synergy between Tilt and Kubernetes, offering developers a robust solution for building, testing, and iterating on containerized applications.
+It introduces Kubernetes as a transformative technology and showcases Tilt as a solution for local development challenges.

+The guide provides step-by-step instructions for setting up prerequisites like Docker, kubectl, ctlptl, and Tilt.
+It then demonstrates how to create a local Kubernetes cluster using Kind and ctlptl-registry, laying the foundation for integrating services.

+The article incrementally adds services like a PHP server, MySQL database, phpMyAdmin, Go service, and React frontend.
+It explains Dockerization, Kubernetes configurations, and Tiltfile updates for each service, emphasizing flexibility and best practices.

+A key highlight is the introduction of Kustomize for centralized configuration management, enhancing maintainability.
+Overall, the guide equips developers with the tools to optimize their local development environment using Tilt and Kubernetes.